 The California Capital Access Program for Small Business (CalCAP SB or Program) encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.

 CalCAP is a loan loss reserve program which may provide up to 100% coverage on certain loan defaults.
 By participating in CalCAP, financial institutions have available to them a proven financing mechanism to meet the financing needs of California's small businesses.

 Eligible Uses of Loan Proceeds

 CalCAP supports loans made to small businesses to assist them in growing their business.
 Loans can be used to finance the acquisition of land, construction or renovation of buildings, start-up costs, the purchase of equipment or inventory, other capital projects and working capital.
 There are limitations on real estate loans, business acquisitions, and loan refinancing.

 Ineligible Uses of Loan Proceeds

 CalCAP prohibits financing certain projects.
 Examples of ineligible uses of loan proceeds include gambling facilities, bars and adult entertainment businesses.

-- Secured or unsecured loans.
+- Secured or unsecured small business loans